Relativistic dissipative hydrodynamics from kinetic theory with relaxation time approximation

-Initial temperature $T_0=500$ Mev at proper time $\tau_0=0.4$ fm/c are chosen to solve the coupled differential Eqs. (\ref{BED}) and (\ref {Bshear}).
-These values corresponds to LHC initial conditions \cite{El:2007vg}.
+Initial temperature $T_0=500$ MeV at proper time $\tau_0=0.4$ fm/c are chosen to solve the coupled differential Eqs. (\ref{BED}) and (\ref {Bshear}).
+These values correspond to LHC initial conditions \cite{El:2007vg}.
 We assume isotropic initial pressure configuration i.e. $\pi_0=0$.
-Fig. \ref{PLPT}, shows the proper time dependence of pressure anisotropy which is defined as

-The solid and dashed lines represents our results and the results from IS theory, respectively.
-The dots corresponds to the results of a transport model, the parton cascade BAMPS \cite{El:2009vj,Xu:2004mz}.
+Fig. \ref{PLPT}, shows the proper time dependence of pressure anisotropy defined as $P_L/P_T= (P-\pi)/(P+\pi/2)$.
+The dashed and dashed-dotted lines represent the results from IS theory and our second-order results, respectively.
+The dots correspond to the results of a transport model, the Boltzmann Approach of MultiParton Scatterings (BAMPS), which is based on parton cascade simulations \cite {El:2009vj,Xu:2004mz}.
 The calculations in BAMPS are performed with variable values for the cross section such that the shear viscosity to entropy density ratio is a constant.

-We note that the results from IS theory always overestimates the pressure anisotropy as compared to the BAMPS results even for viscosities as small as $\eta/s=0.05$.
-The figure also shows that our results are in better agreement to the transport results.
-For very high viscosity, $\eta/s=3.0$, although at early times we have a better agreement with BAMPS as compared to IS, at later times there is a large deviation.
-This disagreement may be due to the relaxation time approximation for the collision term considered in Eq. (\ref {RBE}).
+We note that the results from IS theory always overestimate the pressure anisotropy as compared to the transport results even for viscosities as small as $\eta/s=0.05$.
+It is evident from the figure that our results are in better agreement with BAMPS as compared to the results of IS.
+For very high viscosity, i.e., for $\eta/s=3.0$, although at early times we have a better agreement with BAMPS as compared to IS, at later times there is a large deviation.
+This disagreement may be attributed to the fact that the present hydrodynamic calculation is terminated at second-order in gradients.
+Inclusion of higher-order corrections may improve the agreement of dissipative hydrodynamic calculation results with those obtained using BAMPS as illustrated in the following.

+In Ref. \cite{El:2009vj}, while performing a third-order calculation it was demonstrated that within one-dimensional scaling expansion, the higher-order gradient terms can acquire the form $(\frac{\pi}{\epsilon})^n\frac{\epsilon}{\tau}$, where, $n=r-1$ for $r$th-order corrections.
+The other forms of higher-order corrections is reducible to this structure through lower-order evolution equations.
+Here we assume a similar heuristic expression for higher-order corrections

+where the coefficient $\chi$ contains corrections to shear stress evolution due to higher-order gradients.
+This coefficient can be obtained by demanding that the above equation be valid for a free streaming of particles in the limit of infinite shear viscosity ($\eta\to\infty$).
+In this limit, $\tau_R\to\infty$, and within one-dimensional scaling expansion the energy density evolves as $\dot\epsilon=-\epsilon/\tau$ which implies that $\dot P=-P/\tau$.
+For this case, using Eq. (\ref{BED}), we arrive at $\pi=\epsilon/3=P$ which indicates disappearance of the longitudinal pressure.
+Substituting all these in Eq. (\ref{HOA}), we obtain $\chi=36/175$.